Ziad-Ashraf-Abdu/smart-lumbar-trainer/README.md

 > **Note on OLED Power Consumption**
 > An OLED display was initially integrated into the system to support **calibration feedback** and **battery status monitoring**.
 However, experimental evaluation showed that the OLED introduced **significant power consumption**, which substantially reduced the overall system runtime.
 As a result, the OLED module was **temporarily disabled** in the current system implementation.
-> Future work will focus on identifying **power-efficient alternatives** for system status visualization, such as low-power displays, adaptive duty-cycling, or event-driven activation schemes to preserve battery life.
+> Future work will focus on identifying **power-efficient alternatives** for system status visualization to preserve battery life.

 ### Mobile App Connection